mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/pubsub.rst

 1.  :ref:`Subscribe to a Pitt-Google Pub/Sub stream <create-subscription>`
 2.  :ref:`Pull messages from your subscription <pull-messages>`
-3.  :ref:`Clean up by deleting the subscription <delete-subscription>`

-This tutorial covers subscribing to our Pub/Sub streams and pulling messages.
-It demonstrates two methods: Python and the command line.
-The Python sections use the pgb-utils package, which contains example functions to complete the most common tasks.
-These example functions are thin wrappers for the Google API, which offers many more options than those presented here.
-Interested users are encouraged to look at and extend the pgb-utils source code (available in the :doc:`docs <../../api/pgb-utils/pubsub>`) to harness the full power of the Google API.

 Pub/Sub is an asynchronous, publish–subscribe messaging service.
 The Pitt-Google broker publishes alerts and value-added data to multiple topics